58.5% of Google searches now end without a single click.

-If that sounds bleak, here’s the counterweight: organic search still costs 61% less per lead than paid advertising, and the median SEO ROI comes in at 748%.
+If that sounds bleak, here’s the counterweight: organic search still costs 61% less per lead than paid advertising, and the median search engine optimization (SEO) ROI comes in at 748%.
 The channel works.
 The playing field just changed.

 “Top of Google” means something different in 2026 than it did five years ago.
-This guide walks through what actually matters now — by business type, by search intent, step by step — so you’re competing for the placements that still drive real traffic, not just chasing rankings that have already been pushed below the fold.
+And this here guide walks through what actually matters now: by business type, by search intent, step by step…so you’re competing for the placements that still drive real traffic, not just chasing rankings that have already been pushed below the fold.

 Why “Top of Google” Looks Different in 2026